faverovir/MSc_Business_Analytics_Portfolio/05_ai_governance/README.md

 ## Business Recommendations
-Shell should begin with a controlled pilot in a high-impact business unit, focusing first on integrating core HR and ESG systems through GPID before scaling globally.
-The company should prioritise governance and bias detection as foundational capabilities, then gradually expand behavioural nudging once trust, transparency, and AI literacy are established.
-Strong governance structures—including human oversight, explainable AI, GDPR compliance, and EU AI Act alignment—must remain central throughout deployment.
-Ultimately, Shell’s greatest opportunity lies not just in automating governance, but in strategically embedding AI into everyday decision-making to improve fairness, sustainability, and operational efficiency at scale.
+Shell should begin with a focused pilot programme in one business unit to test the system’s effectiveness before expanding globally.
+Starting with core HR and ESG data integration will allow the company to build a strong governance foundation, improve transparency, and identify bias more effectively before introducing broader behavioural nudging features.
+As the system grows, Shell should place equal emphasis on employee trust, AI literacy, and clear communication so that AI-driven recommendations are seen as supportive rather than intrusive.
+Strong human oversight, regulatory compliance, and explainable AI should remain central throughout implementation to ensure the system aligns with organisational values.
+By taking a phased and people-centred approach, Shell can use AI not only to improve governance and sustainability performance, but also to create a more transparent, fair, and strategically agile organisation.

 ## Skills Demonstrated
 PoC + PoV | AI Budget Estimation